Ensemble-learning error mitigation for variational quantum shallow-circuit classifiers: VARIATIONAL QUANTUM CLASSIFIERS

 NISQ quantum computers suffer from gate operations and short qubit coherence times.
 While single-qubit operations can be achieved with fidelity $\sim 0.999$~\cite{PhysRevLett.129.010502}, the two-qubit gates are more susceptible to noise.
 For the sake of simplicity, in order to simulate the effect of noise in NISQ computers one can consider two-qubit gates as the only source of noise in the system.
 In this paper, we emulate the effect of noise as a depolarizing channel which affects the operation of controlled-not gates on qubits $q$ and $q+1$ as

 where $P$ quantifies the strength of decoherence.
 Note that this noise model is very pessimistic as the output is considered to be a maximally mixed state with probability $P$ which means that decoherence kills all the information in the system.
 In order to reduce the impact of noise in near-term quantum computers, error mitigation techniques~\cite{PhysRevX.7.021050,temme_error_2017,kandala_error_2019,endo_hybrid_2021,qin2022overview,cai2022quantum} have been developed for post-processing the noisy data.
-In this paper, we use the Zero-Noise Extrapolation (ZNE) method~\cite{PhysRevX.7.021050,temme_error_2017,kandala_error_2019} in which the zero-noise expectation value of an observable is extrapolated from its values at different noise levels.
+In this paper, we use the ZNE method~\cite{PhysRevX.7.021050,temme_error_2017,kandala_error_2019} to mitigate errors in primitive VQCs in which the zero-noise expectation value of an observable is extrapolated from its values at different noise levels.
 To achieve this, one has to systematically increase the noise in the system and measure the expectation value of the desired observable at different noise strengths.
 In our case, since the noise is assumed to be only in controlled-not gates, we can increase the noise strength by gate folding \cite{giurgica2020digital}: We replace each controlled-not gate with an odd number of controlled-not gates.
 Since $(U_{CX}^{(q,q+1)})^2{=}I^{(q,q+1)}$, then all odd powers of $U_{CX}^{(q,q+1)}$ is expected to be the same as one controlled-not gate.
 However, for the noisy operation $\xi_{CX}$ in Eq.~(\ref{eq:CNOT_Noisy}), the multiplication of controlled-not gates induces more noise in the system.
 We perform ZNE for circuits in which every controlled-not gate is replaced with $1$, $3$, $5$, and $7$ consecutive gates which approximately correspond to noise strengths of $P$, $3P$, $5P$, and $7P$, respectively.
-The ZNE for $P{=}0$ is estimated through third-order polynomial extrapolation.
-Error mitigation methods are now commonly used in quantum simulation experiments~\cite{kandala_error_2019}. \\
+The error-mitigated result for $P{=}0$ is estimated through third-order polynomial extrapolation.